Adoption FAQsANSWERS TO YOUR MOST ASKED QUESTIONS

 How long does it take for an application to be reviewed?

-It takes approximately 48-72 hours for an application to be processed.
+It takes approximately 1-2 business days for an application to be processed.
 If an application is submitted past 5pm on Monday-Thursday, it will begin review the following day.
 If submitted on Friday-Sunday, it will begin review on Monday.
 Please note, we do not have the ability to process adoption applications at our adoption events, so please plan accordingly.

 What is a hold?